How Does A ‘Quaddie’ Work In Horse Racing?

 How Much Do Quaddie Bets Cost?

-There is no fixed cost for placing a quaddie bet – the cost depends on a few factors:
+There is no fixed cost for placing a quaddie bet – the price depends on a few factors:

 1. Number of selections – The more horses you include in each leg, the more the bet will cost.
-Minimum is 4 selections (1 in each leg).
+The minimum is four selections (1 in each leg).

 2. Type of bet – You can box horses or take them to win.
 Boxing costs more as it covers more combinations.

-3. Bet amount per combination – Usually starting at $1 per combination, but you can spend more per combo.
+3. Bet amount per combination – This usually starts at $1 per combination, but you can spend more per combo.

 4. Betting percentage – You can take a ‘flexi’ quaddie and only bet 10% or 20% of the full amount.